thellimist/bitses/_analyses/helix-demiculus.md

 ---
 layout: analysis
-coin: Helix
+coin: helix
 tldr: "TLDR: Dag crypto currency"
 score: 0
 researcher: demiculus
 date: 2018-06-07
 conclusion: "- They are probably too early to start a community and start marketing.
-They look like they are still gathering their team and setting up their system \n- Need to look at them when they improve a bit more."
+They look like they are still gathering their team and setting up their system\n- Need to look at them when they improve a bit more."
 ---

 - https://hlx.ai/